freiheit-com/kuberpult/README.md

 ### Trigger

 The release train needs to be triggered externally - there is nothing in `kuberpult` that triggers it.
-The trigger is usually implemented as a jenkins pipeline with a cronjob.
+The trigger can be implemented as a GitHub Action, Google Cloud Build, etc.
-See `k8s-jenkins-cac.tf` in your project.

 ### Environments

 There are 2 environments involved:
-* *target*:  this is where the services will be deployed (where the version changes happen), *target* can be either a single `environment` or `environmentGroup` in the case of `environmentGroup` the train will run for all environments belonging to this `environmentGroup`, if one of those environments fails, the train will fail too.
+* *target*:  this is where the services will be deployed (where the version changes happen), *target* can be either a single `environment` or an `environmentGroup` in the case of `environmentGroup` the train will run for all environments belonging to this `environmentGroup`.
+If one environment cannot be changed (e.g. because of a lock), the other environments will still be processed.
-* *upstream*: this is where the system tests are run.
-It is also the source for the *versions* of the apps.
+* *upstream*: This is the source for the *versions* of the apps.
+You should run system tests on this environment before running the release train.

 ---